 XPASS Slim 2 player

 The “XPASS Slim 2” door access control, management and monitoring unit is an IP-enabled badge reader with a very high level of security.

 It resists temperatures from -35 ° C to + 65 ° C, so it is suitable for outdoor installations, for all types of weather and on all continents.

 It is equipped with a 32 bits Microprocessor, Mifare, Felica, Desfire (CSN) (533 Mhz), 12 V DC and is “IP65” (waterproof).

-The access control module of our “WorkForce Management” software (HorioWeb), controls access to doors, allows access to certain areas at predefined times and only stays there for a certain period of time.
+The access management “module” of our Synergy WorkForce Management software (HorioWeb), access solutions group, controls access to doors, allows access to certain areas at predefined times and only stays there for a certain period of time.

 This device has a software integrated into the controllers, a user-friendly and complete management from anywhere you are via the Internet.
 All your doors are secured with WiFi devices that can each control up to several doors.
 Our access control systems can be equipped with badge readers, RFID, MiFare or HID, fingerprint readers and facial recognition.